 In addition to all other investigations associated with an officer-involved shooting or death, this department will conduct an internal administrative investigation of involved NPD officers to determine conformance with department policy.
-Standard practice for an administrative investigation may include securing the services of an outside investigator in order to increase transparancy for the Department.
-This investigation will be conducted under the supervision of the Chief of Police or designee and will be considered a confidential officer personnel file.
+This investigation will be conducted under the supervision of the Professional Staff Captain and will be considered a confidential officer personnel file.